amandi-udawatta/Student-Performance-Prediction-Model/README.md

 # Student-Performance-Prediction-Model

-A machine learning model with multiple linear regression to predict student performance using features such as hours studied, previous scores, extracurricular activities, sleep hours, and practice of sample question papers
+A machine learning model using multiple linear regression to predict student performance based on features such as hours studied, previous scores, extracurricular activities, sleep hours, and practice of sample question papers.
+The model is optimized using gradient descent and evaluated through residual and predicted vs actual performance plots.

 ### Features

+- **Multiple Linear Regression**:   The model predicts student performance using traditional multiple linear regression techniques.
+- **Gradient Descent**:   Efficiently optimizes the model parameters to minimize prediction errors.
-- Gradient descent for optimizing the model parameters.
+- **Data Normalization**:   Standardizes the input features to ensure optimal model performance.
-- Data normalization and visualized the impact of each feature on the performance index..
-- Prediction of new data inputs with the trained model, achieving accurate predictions on student performance.
+- **Residuals and Performance Visualization**:   The model is evaluated using residual plots and predicted vs actual performance plots to assess prediction accuracy and model fit.
+- **New Data Prediction**:   The trained model can predict student performance based on new data inputs

 ### Tech Stack